Ammo78/Ammo78.github.io/index.md

 - Piano

 ## My projects in Coding
--Made an encryptor
+- Made an encryptor
--Made a name-place-animal-thing game
+- Made a name-place-animal-thing game
--Made a simple Tic Tac Toe
+- Made a simple Tic Tac Toe
--Made another version of that Tic Tac Toe game in kivy.
+- Made another version of that Tic Tac Toe game in kivy.
--Made this webpage you are looking at right now in Github(only non-python project)
+- Made this webpage you are looking at right now in Github(only non-python project)

 ### I think that's enough about me.
 Goodbye!